sanjib-s/Kubernetes/README.md

 # Kubernetes
+Repo for all standard yaml's for  frequent tasks  pn kubernetes

-All Docs related to Kubernetes
+Documents related to Kubernetes